Positivity of the CM line bundle for K-stable log Fanos: About the Knudsen--Mumford expansion

+In this section, we give an alternative description of the CM line bundle, that will be useful to study its positivity properties.

-We recall a special case of \cite[Theorem 4]{Knudsen_Mumford}.
+To begin with, we recall a special case of \cite[Theorem 4]{Knudsen_Mumford}.
 Let $f\colon X\to T$ be a projective morphism between Noetherian schemes of relative dimension $n$.
 We do not require that $f$ is flat.
-Let $L$ be an $f$-very ample Cartier divisor.
-Then for every $q\gg 0$, there is an isomorphism
+Let $A$ be an $f$-very ample Cartier divisor.
+Then there exist $\sM_i\in\text{Pic}(T)$ such that for every $q\gg 0$, there is an isomorphism

-where $\sM_i\in\text{Pic}(T)$.
-We call this expression the \emph{Knudsen-Mumford expansion} of $\OO_X(qL)$, and refer to the $\sM_{i}$ as the coefficients of the expansion.
-This isomorphism is moreover functorial: if $S\to T$ is a morphism from a Noetherian scheme, then it holds that
+We call this expression the \emph{Knudsen-Mumford expansion} of $\OO_X(A)$, and refer to the $\sM_{i}$ as the coefficients of the expansion.
+This isomorphism is moreover functorial: if $S\to T$ is a morphism from a Noetherian scheme and $A_S$ the pullback of $A$ to $X\times_TS$, then it holds that

-\begin{remark} Let $f\colon X\to T$ be a flat morphism of relative dimension $n$ between normal projective varieties, let $D$ be an effective $\bQ$-divisor on $X$ such that $-(K_{X/T}+D)$ is $\bQ$-Cartier and $f$-ample.
-Assume also that the fibers of $f$ are normal and that $\text{Supp}(D)$ does not contain any fiber.
+Now consider the particular case where $f\colon (X,D)\to T$ is a $\bQ$-Gorenstein family of log Fano pairs.
 Let $s$ be such that $s(-K_{X/T}-D)$ is very ample over $T$.
 Then one can show that